fbpx

 Plum tomatoes are one of the five main types of tomatoes.

-Plum tomatoes for making tomato sauce with italian herbs on marble counter top
+plum tomatoes for making tomato sauce with italian herbs on marble counter top

 Varieties of plum tomatoes